gipity/gipity-scaffold/GIPITY-USAGE-POLICY.md

 ---

-Thanks for respecting the spirit of this project — and happy building!
+Thanks for respecting the spirit of this project.
+Happy building!